assimp/assimp-docs/source/about/installation.rst

 * A C++ interface
 * A C interface using flat functions.

-The C++-API supports a RTTI-based approach.
-If you want to work with c++ using these interface is strongy recommended.
+The C++-API supports an RTTI-based approach.
+If you want to work with C++ using these interfaces is strongly recommended.
 The C-API shall help to generate any language binding more easily.